I'm the guy who had been burning way earlier it became trending.

-My finance dropped dramatally those days.
-Though I've managed to cut my expenses by two-thirds, I've exhausted all my savings and started to get money out of my algo-trading project.
+My finance dropped dramatically in those days.
+Though I've managed to cut my expenses by two-thirds, I've exhausted all my savings and started to get money out of my algorithmic-trading project.

 Nevertheless, I was coding just for pleasure during all those months.
-Improved something in my algo-trading project, participated in data science contests, coded iOS apps prototypes.
+Improved something in my algorithmic-trading project, participated in data science contests and coded iOS app prototypes.
 I was playing with code, just like children play with toys.

 I started to miss IT and passionately wished to come back.

-Short after the end of the therapy, I've started a new job at HFT investment fund, fall in love with my current GF and felt happy.
+Shortly after the end of the mall therapy, I started a new job at HFT investment fund, fell in love with my current GF, and felt happy.

-During this epoch that lasted for almost a year I've managed to burnout only once.
-I happened when I was responsible for the development of market-making algorithm for one of the securities at Moex.
+During this epoch that lasted for almost a year, I've managed to burn out only once.
+I happened when I was responsible for the development of a market-making algorithm for one of the securities at Moex.

 How naive I was to think that development would be hard.
 Maintenance is what I should have been really aware of.

-The algorithm's working hours were from 10am till 12pm.
+The algorithm's working hours were from 10 am till 12 pm.
 During that time, the only thing to do was to check logs from time to time, making sure that nothing critical was happening.
-In fact it was a time to sleep.
+In fact, it was time to sleep.

 This time, the fire was extinguished very fast by going on vacation.

-I still remember how happy I was the last day.
-It was spring, the weather was so sunny, I was having a walk with my lovely GF in the center of my home city and felt tike the happiest guy in the hood.
+I still remember how happy I was on the last day.
+It was spring, the weather was so sunny, I was having a walk with my lovely GF in the center of my home city and felt like the happiest guy in the hood.

-Since I've started freelancing I've got almost burned only once when I was working on three projects simultaneously and eventually I've managed to finish all the work and go on vacation on time.
+Since I started freelancing I've got almost burned only once when I was working on three projects simultaneously and eventually I've managed to finish all the work and go on vacation on time.

 Seems like the fire is under control.
 Now when I get dangerously tired I manage to spot it in advance and calm down.

-As I've already told, decisions, made in a burned state may seem very resonable, while being biased and not reasonable at all.
+As I've already told you, decisions, made in a burned state may seem very reasonable, while being biased and not reasonable at all.
 It's very easy to mess your life up when you are desperately tired of everything.